Random number generation

 Sample from a normal distribution.

-This uses the Box-Muller transform to generate pairs of independent, normally distributed random numbers, returning them one at a time.
+This implementation uses the Box-Muller transform to generate pairs of independent, normally distributed random numbers, and returns them one at a time.
 Two random numbers uniformly distributed on [0, 1] are mapped to two independent, standard, normally distributed samples using the relations:

 \[ x_1 = \sqrt{-2 \ln \xi_1} \cos(2 \pi \xi_2) x_2 = \sqrt{-2 \ln \xi_1} \sin(2 \pi \xi_2) \]